jensgraetzer/MP3-ID3v2-Frames-Remixing/README.md

 And it creates files for every ID3v2 frame found.
 The names of these files are XXX_N*.bin, where * is a number plus the name of a ID3v2 frame.
 The number defines the position of the frame within the ID3v2 tag.

 Usage: Run the script id3v2TagExtractor.py.
 A file picker opens.
-Pick a MP3 file an press the "open" button.
+Pick a MP3 file and press the "open" button.

 # id3v2TagReassembler.py